Squarific/doweallthinkthesame/README.md

 ## Design decisions:
 1. I am keeping it simple and short as a proof of concept
 2. Performance, I want it to easily scale well both horizontally and vertically without much effort
+3. Classes have public methods that define the contract and private methods that actually execute, this way it is easy to extend the private behavior on public calls.

 ## Todo